Published Nov. 18, 2018 in the Maryville Daily Times.

 And it’s happening in Maryville.

-CVS Caremark, a $36.7 billion PBM, has acted through its contract with the Blount County government to plummet payments to Maryville’s independent pharmacies meant to cover the cost of buying and filling prescription drugs.
+CVS Caremark, a $36.7 billion PBM, has acted through its contract with the Blount County government to plummet reimbursements for Maryville’s independent pharmacies by lowering costs of buying and filling prescription drugs.

 As a result, when any one of the roughly 3,800 members of the county’s self-insured health plan — a group that includes firefighters, teachers and other public sector employees — fills a prescription at one of these local pharmacies, that pharmacy often loses money — in some cases $150 or more on a single refill.